tweag/cybersourcery_testing/README.md

 ## Features

 Automated testing with Cybersource SOP is more difficult than typical 3rd party services.
 When a transaction is submitted, Cybersource dynamically generates a hidden form in the user's browser, which it then automatically submits to your site's response page for the transaction.
-Also, both your submission to Cybersource, and the response from Cybersource, require the verification of signatures that are unique to each transaction.
-The Cybersourcery Testing gem handles these complexities for you.
+The Cybersourcery Testing gem handles this complexity for you.

 It includes: